 This document provides an example of using

-openssl to generate a self-signed certificate.
+openssl to generate a self-signed certificate for TiDB Data Migration (DM).
 You can also generate certificates and keys that meet requirements according to your demands.

 Assume that the topology of the instance cluster is as follows: